-We employed two ab initio chemistry modeling programs on the Georgia Institute of Technology WebMo graphical user interface.
+We employed two ab initio chemistry modeling programs with the WebMo graphical user interface.
 Within the graphical user interface, a molecule was built each time with single bonds connecting the atoms.
 The molecule then had its mechanics "optimized" for bond lengths and bond angle.
 The Hartree-Fock method, the "optimization and vibration Frequency" option, the "unrestricted" reference, and the automatically recommended multiplicity were always used; then the computer determined the optimum bond lengths and angles for the molecule.